eriksacre/devcontainers/README.md

 - Alias `cc`: `claude --dangerously-skip-permissions`

 > [!WARNING]
 > The devcontainer has network access!
-Be very careful with `cc`, as it can wreck havoc!
+Be very careful with `cc`, as it can wreack havoc!

 ## Quick start